OWASP/railsgoat/README.md

 In order for RailsGoat to effectively process email, you will first need to run MailCatcher, an SMTP server that will intercept email messages and display them in a web interface.

-To start an instance of MailCatcher, simply run:
+Mailcatcher is not installed by default.
+To install MailCatcher and start an instance of it, simply run:

 ```
+$ gem install mailcatcher
 $ mailcatcher
 ```